Bicycle helmet or airbag Visible bike helmet or airbag helmet

 Carrera Foldable bike helmet, Fuga Closca bike helmet, Overade bike helmet

-An “invisible” bike helmet
+An “invisible” bicycle helmet

 It offers better protection than conventional bicycle helmets like American researchers Stanford University found in a study.